Vaibhav-37-p/netflix_sql_project/README.md

 * Identify popular genres and content categories.
 * Explore actors and directors featured in Netflix content.
 * Categorise content based on specific keywords and descriptions.
-* Apply SQL techniques to answer practical business questions.
+* Apply SQL techniques to answer practical analytical questions.

 ---